makersacademy/chitter-challenge/README.md

 Users table - id, username, real_name, email, password (encrypted) Posts table - id, content, parent_id (optional), created_at, updated_at, user_id (foreign key to users.id)

-At this point it is important to talk about how reply feature (therefore parent_id) works.
+At this point, it is important to talk about how the reply feature (therefore parent_id) works.
 Let's assume we have four posts named Post_1, Post_2, Post_3, and Post_4.
 Suppose Post_2 and Post_3 are responses to Post_1, resulting in a tree-like structure as shown below:

 ```